Announcing Social Comments for Ghost

 Here's the code anyone can use at Ghost

-I vibe-coded this with Claude for my own site over the course of a week, but since then I've created a more generic version for any Ghost blog, with the default templates meant to match the Casper theme.
+I vibe-coded this with Claude for my own site over the course of a week, but since then I've created a more generic version for any Ghost blog, with the default templates meant to match their free themes.
 It also includes the self-hosting option for your JSON helper page, you just need a computer running PHP and a quick addition of your API key and URL.
 You can also run a version locally from a file that creates the JSON blob for you that you'll just paste into Ghost by hand.

 GitHub - mathowie/social-comments-ghost: A social comments system for Ghost blogs